Skip to content

 Okochi Sanso Villa

 The former residence of silent film star Okochi Denjiro.
-Exquisite gardens over 6,000 square meters with stunning views of Kyoto and the surrounding mountains.
-One of Arashiyama’s hidden gems.
+Gardens over 6,000 square meters with panoramic views of Kyoto and the surrounding mountains.
+Far less crowded than the bamboo grove a few minutes’ walk away.

 Entry: ¥1,000 including matcha and sweet — excellent value for the experience.
 Less crowded than main attractions.